Simplifying the Confusion around Print-to-Speech vs Speech-to-Print

 - Don’t throw out all the generalizations “rules”.
 Make sure to give your readers some structure as you talk about spelling because many kids benefit from knowing more about how language generalizations and patterns work in English.

 Print-to-speech vs speech-to-print should not be an issue of divisiveness.
 No matter which approach is used will help children with reading and spelling performances.
 Do some great speech to print practice with some free wordlists below.
-Make sure to have your students say the sounds as they write the words.
+Make sure your students say the sounds as they write the words.

 I just want to say, as a long time educator and now as an SLP who serves as an interventionist, I appreciate your eclectic approach as one size does not fit all!